hmlongco/Factory/README.md

 Our ContentView uses our view model, which is assigned to a StateObject.
 Great.
 But now we want to preview our code.
 How do we change the behavior of `ContentViewModel` so that we're not making live API calls during development?

 It's easy.
-Just replace `MyService` with our mock.
+Just replace `MyService` with a mock.

 ```swift
 struct ContentView_Previews: PreviewProvider {